MartinoMensio/DP2-Labs/Assignment_3/doc-files/nffgVerifier.md

 #### Policies placement

 The `policies` are made available as root elements because the clients may want to get the whole set of policies stored inside the service.
-Since the name of a policy is unique not only iniside a single NFFG, but has a global scope, it is appropriate that also the child resource `policy` belongs to this subtree.
+Since the name of a policy is unique not only inside a single NFFG, but has a global scope, it is appropriate that also the child resource `policy` belongs to this subtree.

 #### Policy creation and modification

 Single policies can be created and updated using the same procedure: a PUT request on the `policy` resource child of `policies`.
-Because the requirements specify that if a new policy is submitted with the same name as an already stored one a replacement will occurr, to update or to create a policy the client can use the same PUT request.
+Because the requirements specify that if a new policy is submitted with the same name as an already stored one a replacement will occur, to update or to create a policy the client can use the same PUT request.
 The HTTP method chosen is PUT, because it is idempotent and the resource path is chosen by the client (see the discussion about IDs below).

 ## 2. Mapping of the resources to URLs